axxander/personal-website/README.md

   - Docker
   - GCP Cloud Run
   - Automated testing using Jest and Supertest for Express applications

-- In the future this project will server as my personal website
+### Future

-- I intend to:
+- Build personal website using this as the server
 - Write more specific workflows for developing off the main branch & handling pull requests
 - Use a frontend framework (likely React) to improve frontend skills beyond vanilla JS